Florida cracker

-Florida crackers were colonial-era British, American pioneer settlers in what is now the U.S. state of Florida; the term is also applied to their descendants, to the present day, and their subculture among white Southerners.
-The first crackers arrived in 1763 after Spain traded Florida to Great Britain following the latter's victory over France in the Seven Years' War, though much of traditional Florida cracker folk culture dates to the 19th century.
+Florida crackers are the descendants of colonial-era British American pioneer settlers in what is now the U.S. state of Florida, and a subculture of White Southerners.
+The first crackers arrived in 1763 after Spain traded Florida to Great Britain following Britain's victory over France in the Seven Years' War, though much of traditional Florida cracker folk culture dates to the 19th century.

 Historical usage

 The term cracker was in use during the Elizabethan era to describe braggarts and blowhards.
-The original root of this is the Middle English word crack, meaning 'entertaining conversation' (which survives as a verb, as in "to crack a joke"); the noun in the Gaelicized spelling craic also retains currency in Ireland and to some extent in Scotland and Northern England, in a sense of 'fun' or 'entertainment' especially in a group setting.
+The original root of this is the Middle English word crack, meaning "entertaining conversation" (which survives as a verb, as in "to crack a joke"); the noun in the Gaelicized spelling craic also retains currency in Ireland and to some extent in Scotland and Northern England, in a sense of 'fun' or 'entertainment' especially in a group setting.
 Cracker is documented in William Shakespeare's King John, Act II, Scene I (1595): "What cracker is this same that deafs our ears / With this abundance of superfluous breath?"

-By the 1760s, the ruling classes, both in Britain and in the American colonies, applied the term cracker to Scots-Irish, Scottish, and English American settlers of the remote southern back country, as noted in a letter to the Earl of Dartmouth: "I should explain to your Lordship what is meant by Crackers; a name they have got from being great boasters; they are a lawless set of rascalls on the frontiers of Virginia, Maryland, the Carolinas, and Georgia, who often change their places of abode."
-The word was later associated with the cowboys of Georgia and Florida, many of them descendants of those early colonizers who had migrated south.
+By the 1760s, the ruling classes in Britain and the American colonies applied the term cracker to Scots-Irish, Scottish, and English American settlers of the remote southern back country, as noted in a letter to the Earl of Dartmouth: "I should explain to your Lordship what is meant by Crackers; a name they have got from being great boasters; they are a lawless set of rascalls on the frontiers of Virginia, Maryland, the Carolinas, and Georgia, who often change their places of abode."

-A folk etymology suggests that the name cracker instead derives from the cracking of cattle-drovers' whips.
+The word was later associated with the cattlemen of Georgia and Florida, many of them descendants of those early colonists who had migrated south.
+A folk etymology suggests that the name instead derives from the cracking of cattle-drovers' whips.

-Cracker cowmen
+Florida cowmen

 In Florida, those who own or work cattle traditionally have been called cowmen.
-In the late 1800s, they were often called cow hunters or cowhunters, a reference to seeking out cattle scattered over the wooded rangelands during roundups.
+In the late 19th century they were often called cowhunters, a reference to seeking out cattle scattered over the wooded rangelands during roundups.
 At times, the terms cowman and cracker have been used interchangeably because of similarities in their folk culture.
-Today, the western term cowboy is often used for those who work cattle.
+However, the western term cowboy which is often used for those who work cattle is not the common Florida vernacular as is cowman or cowhunter.

-The Florida "cowhunter" or "cracker cowboy" of the 19th and early 20th centuries was distinct from the Spanish vaquero and the Western cowboy.
-Florida cowboys did not use lassos to herd or capture cattle.
-Their primary tools were dogs and cow whips.
+The Florida "cowhunter" or "cracker cowman" of the 19th and early 20th centuries was distinct from the Spanish vaquero and the cowboy.
+Florida cattlemen's primary tools were dogs and cow whips to herd or capture cattle while also utilizing lassos.
 Florida cattle and horses were smaller than the western breeds.
 The Florida Cracker cattle, also known as the "native" or "scrub" cow, averaged about 600 lb and had large horns and large feet.